kubecost/docs/apis/monitoring-apis/cloud-cost-api.md

 The Cloud Cost API provides multiple endpoints to obtain accurate cost information from your cloud service providers (CSPs), including data available from cloud billing reports (such as AWS' Cost and Usage Report (CUR)).

-There are three distinct endpoints for using the Cloud Cost API.
-The default endpoint for querying Cloud Costs should be `/model/cloudCost`.

 {% swagger method="get" path="/model/cloudCost" baseUrl="http://<your-kubecost-address>" summary="Cloud Cost querying API" %}
 {% swagger-description %}
 Samples full granularity of cloud costs from cloud billing report (ex.
 AWS' Cost and Usage Report)